• Skip to primary navigation

 Conclusion

-We all want what’s best for our pet in terms of health.
+We all want what’s best for our pets in terms of health.
 Whether you decide to opt for anesthesia-free cosmetic cleaning vs. a comprehensive oral health exam and treatment, it is important to understand what is offered during both procedures.

 Reference: